Golem-Base/typescript-sdk/README.md

 This is a basic TypeScript application that:

-1. Imports several items from the SDK (called "golem-base-sdk-ts") including:
+1. Imports several items from the SDK (called "golem-base-sdk") including:

     * `createClient`: A function that creates a client to interact with GolemBase
     * `type GolemBaseClient`: A type that represents the base client for interacting with Golem